Knowledge bank

 Dividend

-Dividend The dividend is the portion of a company’s earnings paid to shareholders or people who own that company’s stock.
+Dividend strategy in stock market The dividend is the portion of a company’s earnings paid to shareholders or people who own that company’s stock.
 It is done on a quarterly or annual basis.
 Note that all companies don’t pay dividends.
 For instance, you’re likely not after dividends if you trade penny stocks.

 Equity